vechiato/vechiato.github.io/content/post/Book End-to-End Automation with Kubernetes and Crossplane.md

 [End-to-End Automation with Kubernetes and Crossplane: Develop a control plane-based platform for unified infrastructure, services, and application automation](https://www.amazon.co.uk/dp/B09ZJ1NZRB)

 In the ever-evolving landscape of cloud-native infrastructure, Kubernetes has emerged as a dominant force, revolutionising the way organisations deploy and manage applications.
 However, the complexity of infrastructure automation has often been a bottleneck.
-Enter Crossplane—a powerful extension of Kubernetes designed to bring the same level of automation to infrastructure provisioning and management.
+Enter Crossplane a powerful extension of Kubernetes designed to bring the same level of automation to infrastructure provisioning and management.
 In "End-to-End Automation with Kubernetes and Crossplane," Arun Ramakani guides us through building a control plane-based platform for unified infrastructure, services, and application automation.

 ---
 ## **Key Concepts**